AudioKit/AudioKit/doc/CodeReviewNotes.md

 File Specific Notes
 ===================

-### OCSParameterArray
-* Does this type even need to exist?
-Seems like at most it should be a category of NSArray.

 ### OCSNReverb
 * Write an example to test the longer init method.
 Perhaps should use this is an excuse to learn to write unit tests.